-The modern reptilian theory is a synthesis.
-Understanding where each component came from — Blavatsky, Sitchin, Icke — does not settle the question of whether the synthesis is true.
-It does make the argument considerably clearer than its Internet-memetic form allows.
+The modern reptilian theory is a synthesis, not a single claim.
+Understanding where each component came from — Blavatsky, Sitchin, Mutwa, Icke — does not settle whether the synthesis is true.
+It does make the argument substantially clearer than its Internet-memetic form allows, and reveals why — despite Icke's 2020-2024 bans from major platforms and multiple European jurisdictions — the framework continues to expand.

 Where it started

-David Icke (born 1952), British author and former BBC sports broadcaster, synthesized Blavatsky's reptilian cosmology with Sitchin's Anunnaki framing in The Biggest Secret (1999) — the book that established the modern form of the theory.
-Icke's central innovation was to specify the Anunnaki as reptilian beings from the Draco constellation and to identify present-day ruling bloodlines as their descendants: the British Royal family, the Rothschilds, the Bush family, the Merovingians.
+David Vaughan Icke (born April 29, 1952), British author and former BBC sports broadcaster, synthesized Blavatsky's reptilian cosmology with Sitchin's Anunnaki framing and Mutwa's Chitauri oral tradition in The Biggest Secret (1999) — the book that established the modern form of the theory.
+Icke's central move was to specify the Anunnaki as reptilian beings from the Draco constellation — particularly the star system Alpha Draconis (Thuban), which was Earth's pole star circa 3,000 BCE — and to identify present-day ruling bloodlines as their shapeshifting descendants.
+The named families include the British Royal family (House of Windsor), the Rothschilds, the Rockefellers, the Bush family, the Merovingian dynasty, and specific Vatican figures.

 What the theory claims